-Teeth can be sensitive for a variety of reasons such as:
+Teeth sensitivity can arise from a variety of reasons:

 - Habitually eating or drinking acidic or sugary foods and drinks

 - Tooth or mouth trauma